blabbertabber/speechbroker/docs/server_setup.md

 * currently maps to home.nono.io (73.15.134.22 and 2601:646:100:e8e8::101)
 * tcp4/22,80,443,9443 is forwarded appropriately
 * tcp6/22,80,443,9443 is allowed
-* DiarizerServer listens on 9443
+* speechbroker listens on 9443
 * nginx listens on 443

 ### URLS: